wireboy5/node.js-chat/README.md

 node app.js
 ```

-No npm install required all dependancys are included.
+No _npm install_ required all dependancys other than node.js are included.